Sigma-Ratings/api-docs/source/index.html.md

 Field | Description
 --------- | ----------- |
 `description` | Business description of entity that a match corresponds to.
-Descriptions can be stated business descriptions from external sources, or Sigma derived from trade activity
+Descriptions can be stated business descriptions from external sources, or Sigma derived from trade activity.
 `indicators` | Summary of each Risk Indicator found in the search.
-See below for detail `locations` | Country and address data found that relates to the matched entity.
+See below for detail.
+`locations` | Country and address data found that relates to the matched entity.
 See below for detail `name` | Entity name for the corresponding match.
-Name may be the primary entity name, an alias, or transliterated or translated name
+Name may be the primary entity name, an alias, or transliterated or translated name.
-`source` | Name of Sigma data integration the match is sourced from `strength` | 0-1 score to measure how close the match name is to the entity name being searched as the `q` parameter.
-The threshold filter can be used to limit returned matches based on their strength
+`source` | Name of Sigma data integration the match is sourced from.
+`strength` | 0-1 score to measure how close the match name is to the entity name being searched as the `q` parameter.
+The threshold filter can be used to limit returned matches based on their strength.
 `type` | Denotes which Sigma Search option the match was returned from.
 Can be Company or People.
-Note Company search may return entities that are People, where they exist in unstructured or loosely structured sources
+Note Company search may return entities that are People, where they exist in unstructured or loosely structured sources.

 Attribute detail for `indicators`:

 Field | Description
 --------- | ----------- |
+`category` | A grouping of similar risk types.
+Corresponds to the categories shown in the summary section.
-`description` | Description of the risk indicator and the entity name it relates to `name` | Category name for the indicator.
-Name corresponds to the categories shown in the indicator_summary `score` | 0-100 score to measure the relatiove risk severity of the indicator. eg. OFAC SDN sanctions are the most severe indicators, and score at 100
+`description` | Description of the risk indicator and the entity name it relates to.
+`name` | Summarized description of the indicator.
+`score` | 0-100 score to measure the relatiove risk severity of the indicator. eg. OFAC SDN sanctions are the most severe indicators, and score at 100.
 `source_url` | Link to original source when available.
-When no source URL is found, additional context may be found via Sigma's Terminal
+When no source URL is found, additional context may be found via Sigma's Terminal.

 Attribute detail for `locations`:

 Field | Description
 --------- | ----------- |
 `addresses` | Address string relating to an entity.
-Format varies by spurce & jurisdiction `country` | Country name
+Format varies by spurce & jurisdiction.
+`country` | Country name.
-`country_code` | 2 letter ISO-2 country code
+`country_code` | 2 letter ISO-2 country code.
-`source_urls` | One of more source URLs relating to a Location, if available `type` | Denotes how the location related to the company.
-Includes options for `trade` indicates the address was found in shipping records
+`source_urls` | One of more source URLs relating to a Location, if available.
+`type` | Denotes how the location related to the company.
+Includes options for `trade` indicates the address was found in shipping records.

 The location `type` attribute currently includes two options: